-If you are looking to setup an text message marketing campaign, than it is important that you understand the Telephone Consumer Protection Act (TCPA) or you could face some hefty fines for SMS spam like Jiffy Lube & TextMarks or the Academy of Design and Technology.
+If you want to set up a text message marketing campaign, you must understand the Telephone Consumer Protection Act (TCPA) or you could face some hefty fines for SMS spam, like Jiffy Lube and TextMarks and the Academy of Design and Technology.

-Below is a summary of the Telephone Consumer Protection Act (TCPA) 47 USC § 227 – Restrictions on use of telephone equipment of 1991 as it applies to text message marketing.
-Customers can view the entire TCPA here.
+This is a summary of the Telephone Consumer Protection Act (TCPA) 47 USC § 227 – Restrictions on use of telephone equipment of 1991 as it applies to text message marketing.
+View the entire TCPA on GovInfo.gov.

-(a) DEFINITIONS - Many have argued in the past that a text message marketing platform like Tatango isn’t an “automatic telephone dialing system”.
-In 2007 Judge Claudia Wilken ruled that in the case of Satterfield v.
+Many have argued that a text message marketing platform like Tatango isn’t an “automatic telephone dialing system.”
+In 2007, Judge Claudia Wilken ruled in the case of Satterfield v.
 Simon & Schuster, No. C 06-2893 CW, 2007 U.S. Dist.
 LEXIS 46325 (N.D.
 Cal.
-June 26, 2007), that the TCPA does not cover SMS text messages are not covered by the TCPA, because the manner in which the SMS messages were sent does not fit the statutory definition of an “automatic telephone dialing system”.
-This ruling was overturned by the The Ninth Circuit, when they ruled that the TCPA applies to unsolicited cellular telephone text messages advertising the commercial availability of goods or services.
+June 26, 2007), that the TCPA does not cover SMS text messages because how the SMS messages were sent does not fit the statutory definition of an “automatic telephone dialing system.”
+This ruling was overturned by the Ninth Circuit Court of Appeals which ruled that the TCPA applies to unsolicited cellular telephone text messages advertising the commercial availability of goods or services.
 Part of this section of the TCPA, relevant to text message marketing, reads:

 (1) The term “automatic telephone dialing system” means equipment which has the capacity—